Density-matrix functional theory of the attractive Hubbard model: Statistical analogy of pairing correlations: Results

 \section{Results}

 As a first application of the theory we consider the one-dimensional attractive Hubbard model and compare our results with exact numerical diagonalizations as well as with previous \gls{ldft} studies~\cite{Saubanere_sep2014}.
-In \cref{fig:2} results are given for a number of relevant ground-state properties of a 14-site ring with \gls{nn}-hopping~$t$ and half-band filling as functions of the interaction strength $|U|/t$.
+In \cref{fig:2} results are given for a number of relevant ground-state properties of a 14-site ring with \gls{nn}-hopping $t_{ij} = -t < 0$ and half-band filling, as functions of the interaction strength $|U|/t$.
 One observes that the ground-state energy $E_0$ decreases monotonously with increasing $|U|/t$, since the pairing energy overcompensates the kinetic-energy increase caused by the gradual fermion localization.
 The \gls{ife} results for $E_0$ follow the exact numerical calculations very closely in the complete range of the interaction strength $|U|/t$ [see \cref{fig:2}\,(a)].
 In the strongly correlated limit, $|U|/t\to\oo$, $E_0$ diverges tending to $W_{\oo} = -|U|N_a/2$ as $E_0\simeq W_{\oo}-\alpha t^2/|U|$ with $\alpha>0$, a fact which is highlighted in the inset of \cref{fig:2}\,(a).
 The limit $W_{\oo}$ represents the interaction energy of $N_a/2$~pairs ($N_{\up}=N_{\dw}=N_a/2$) while the additional energy lowering $-\alpha t^2/|U|$ is a second-order perturbation correction in the hopping integrals consisting in the virtual breaking and recombination of pairs.
-The linear \gls{ife} approximation reproduces this behaviour almost exactly with a leading coefficient $\alpha_{\IFE} = 2.77$ which is only $0.7\%$ smaller than the exact value $\alpha_{\ex} = 2.79$ obtained from the Lanczos diagonalizations.
+The linear \gls{ife} approximation reproduces this behavior almost exactly with a leading coefficient $\alpha_{\IFE} = 2.77$ which is only $0.7\%$ smaller than the exact value $\alpha_{\ex} = 2.79$ obtained from the Lanczos diagonalizations.
 Furthermore, it is interesting to observe that the accuracy of the \gls{ife} ansatz concerning $E_0$ is not the result of an important compensation of errors, since the average number of double occupations~$D$ and the kinetic energy~$T$ are very well reproduced separately, as shown in \cref{fig:2}\,(b).
 Only in the weakly correlated limit ($|U|/t<1$) we find that the present approximation underestimates the double occupations, which remain too close to the Hartree-Fock value $D_{\HF}=N_a/4$.
 This can be ascribed mainly to deviations from linearity in $W(S)$ for nearly integer occupation numbers $\eta_{\ksig}\simeq 0$ or $1$, i.e., for small $S$, which can be seen in \cref{fig:1}.
+Notice, however, that this does not affect the accuracy of the ground-state energy $E_0$, since for weak interactions the kinetic energy, whose functional dependence is exactly known, largely dominates.
 In this interaction regime ($|U|/t \lesssim 0.5$) the scaling ansatz proposed in Ref.~\cite{Saubanere_sep2014} yields a small overestimation of $D$ and is in general closer to the exact results than the present calculations.
 However, as soon as the interaction and hopping integrals have comparable strengths ($|U|/t \gtrsim 1$) the linear \gls{ife} approximation clearly outperforms the previous real-space approach.
 This concerns not only the double occupations and the kinetic energy but also the \gls{nn} bond order $\gamma_{01\sigma}$ shown in \cref{fig:2}\,(d).